salman611/TicTacToe-Project1/README.md

 - **Source Control**: Manage and interact with a git repository to store changes to code.
 - **Programming Fundamentals**: Work with objects, arrays, events, while learning how to strategically solve problems and resolve errors.
 - **Web Fundamentals**: Learn how to use HTML, CSS, and JS to build interactive web pages.
 Also learn how to respond to actions your users take and the data they input into the browser.
-- **Browser Applications**: Dive into javascript, and figure out how to use libraries and frameworks to get lots of style and functionality for free.
+- **Browser Applications**: Dive into JavaScript, and figure out how to use libraries and frameworks to get lots of style and functionality for free.
 - **Deployment**: Host a static web site in a managed hosting environment.
 - **Products and Teams**: Document your code and your code repository so others understand what you've built.